 Many upper-division courses across the curriculum are writing intensive.
 Alumni who continue into graduate or law school report that they find writing assignments to be no challenge thanks to the work they have done at Lyon.
 In fact, they are often asked to help out their peers who graduated from other institutions.

 See more details for Lyon academics here.

-Though it may be a small college, Lyon enjoys a very strong Greek presence with three national fraternities and three sororities, all of which uphold a commitment to scholarship, leadership, and service.
-And, to further promote bonding among students, the LEAP program offers many opportunities for outdoor adventure both on and off campus.
+Lyon has a Greek presence with three national fraternities and three sororities, all of which uphold a commitment to scholarship, leadership, and service.
+Various clubs like Black Student Association, French Club, Gamer’s Club, and Lyon College Radio provide students the opportunity to create their own events and programs for the community.
+To further promote bonding among students, LEAP (Lyon Education and Adventure Program) offers thrills both on and off campus.

 Traditions at Lyon include a raft race each fall in which teams of freshmen compete to see who can make it across Bryan Lake first—or at least who can keep themselves from sinking!
 And, at the end of their four years, seniors take part in a torchlight procession to the same lake, an emotional highlight of graduation weekend.

-A couple ghost stories have also been long maintained as part of the Lyon tradition.
-One touts of a haunted tapestry that hangs in Bevens Music Room, and another tells of the ghosts of orphaned children who died while living at the Masonic orphanage that has since been replaced by the Brown Chapel-Fine Arts Building.
+A couple of ghost stories have also been long maintained as part of the Lyon tradition.
+One touts a haunted tapestry that hangs in Bevens Music Room, and another tells of the ghosts of orphaned children who died while living at the Masonic orphanage and were interred in the space that is now the location of the Brown Chapel-Fine Arts Building.

 See here for more about Lyon’s campus community.